 - High Fructose Corn Syrup- This stuff is found in almost all processed foods and sugary drinks because it is sweeter than sugar and cheaper.
 It is highly processed and you guessed it, not good for our bodies.
 You should try to avoid HFCS as much as possible because it contains dangerous contaminants and chemicals.

-- Food Coloring- Food dyes are artificial chemicals added to foods in order to change their color.
+- Food Coloring- Food dyes are artificial chemicals added to foods to change their color.
 Did you know that several other countries have banned red40 food dye?!
 Research shows that it can cause hyperactivity in children and contains p-Cresidine, which is a carcinogen.
-When certain dyes were tested on mice they caused tumors in the liver and immune system.
+When certain dyes were tested on mice, they caused tumors in the liver and immune system.

-- Artificial Flavors- Artificial Flavoring is known to cause many problems within the body including damage to the nervous system, dizziness, chest pain, tension, fatigue, allergies, brain damage, seizures, and nauseous.
+- Artificial Flavors- Artificial Flavoring is known to cause many problems within the body, including damage to the nervous system, dizziness, chest pain, tension, fatigue, allergies, brain damage, seizures, and nausea.
 Some popular flavors have been linked to cancer as well.

-Homemade popsicles can be a very healthy, yet delicious treat!
-You can even make your popsicles healthy and hearty enough to count as a meal and you will totally get the “mom of the year” award for letting the kids eat popsicles for breakfast.
+Like my healthy suckers, homemade popsicles can be a very healthy, yet delicious treat!
+You can even make your popsicles healthy and hearty enough to count as a meal.
+You will totally get the “mom of the year” award for letting the kids eat popsicles for breakfast.
 Get creative with your pops by adding in exotic fruit or those vegetables your kids won’t touch.
 I love adding a handful of spinach to my popsicles and the kids don’t even notice.
 Use kefir or yogurt to add in extra protein and probiotics.
-If you have access to farm fresh eggs you can even add in some egg yokes to make them more filling.
-Ya’ll the possibilities are endless!
+If you have access to farm-fresh eggs, you can even add in some egg yokes to make them more filling.
+Ya’ll, the possibilities are endless!

 - BASE- This can vary depending on preference.
 The base is the liquid used in the popsicle.
 You can use water, juice, coconut milk, kefir, or yogurt for the base.
 The milk products make for a much creamier popsicle.
 Adding yogurt and kefir adds protein and probiotics for a healthy, gut-friendly, pop.